benjibuiltit/todos/README.md

 10. Start the client `npm run dev`

 If all went well, you should be presented with a localhost address which you can navigate to and begin developing on the app.

+This app is deployed on [Railway](https://railway.app/).
+Prod deploys take place with changes on the `main` branch.
+A watcher is in place to deploy the frontend and/or backend respectively based on which files have changed.
+The front end build is a static file distribution served via a Caddy server.